How to save food

 - Jot it down.
 Keep a notepad close, so you can keep track of foods you run out of as you go.
 You’ll never forget something, or double up again!

-While two-thirds of household food waste could have been avoided, there is still some food waste that can’t be avoided, like avocado skins, egg shells and tea leaves.
+While two-thirds of household food waste could have been avoided, there are always certain items that are unavoidable such as avocado skins, egg shells and tea leaves.

-These scraps still have valuable nutrients that can be put back into the system rather than going to waste in landfill.
+These scraps still have valuable nutrients that can be put back into the system rather than going to waste and ending up in landfill.

 When food breaks down in landfill it can create methane – a toxic greenhouse gas that damages both human health and the climate.

-There are a range of ways you can put unavoidable food waste to good use rather than in the rubbish bin:
+There are a range of ways you can ensure unavoidable food waste is put to good use rather than ending up in the rubbish bin.

 Food scraps in green bins